KahaanGandhi/Cha1-MCMC/README.md

 python MCMC_inference.py
 ```
 - If desired, you can redo the template run (perhaps with more walkers or steps for a more thorough exploration of the parameter space), which will overwrite the previous template run results.

+If you have any questions or feedback, feel free to reach out via email at [kahaan@gmail.com](mailto:kahaan@gmail.com).
+A BibTeX citation will be included alongside a forthcoming publication; please cite the software if you found it helpful with your work.